kitsune-udon/yukiwari/README.md

 ### Grammar Class
 - Grammar class provides *rule, action, entry, parser* methods.
-- You can use any object types as identifier, but Symbol objects are recommended in terms of performace.
+- You can use any object type as an identifier, but Symbol class object is recommended in terms of performance.

 #### rule(id, ...) -> self